bsheth711/Mailer/README.md

 [password]: The (hopefully application specific) password of the sender.

 [subject]: The subject line of the email.
+Must be enclosed by quotes.

 [message]: An html file containing the message.

 Example usage:

 	java -cp "activation.jar;javax.mail.jar;."
-Mailer 1 emails.csv myemail@icloud.com mypassword Hello! message.html
+Mailer 1 emails.csv myemail@icloud.com mypassword "Hello there!" message.html

-Known bug: When using Mailer form the command line, multi-word subjects cannot be used.

 Author: Benjamin Sheth